 The word 'cost' can be used in two contexts.
-It can be used as a noun, for example, when referring to the cost of an item.
-Alternatively, it can be used as a verb, for example, we can say that we are attempting to cost an activity.
-CIMA's definition of cost used in these two contexts is as follows:
+It can be used as a noun, for example, when we are referring to the cost of an item.
+Alternatively, it can be used as a verb, for example, we can say that we are attempting to cost an activity, when we are undertaking the tasks necessary to determine the costs of carrying out the activity.